monterail/guidelines/git.md

 # Git guidelines

+* Leave the campground cleaner than you found it.
+* [Configure your editor](https://gist.github.com/4451806) to automatically strip trailing whitespaces.
+* Feature branch: `feature/name`
+* Hotfix branch: `hotfix/name` or `hotfix/bugid` (from ticket system like redmine)
+* Realease branch: `release/version`
+* Multi word branch name: `really-long-branch-name`
+* Use `fix: ` prefix for fix commits.
+Don't use any other form of the "fix" word.
+  (it's the only form that can be used for commit messages like "fix: statistic on home page polluted by google bot")
+* Begin git messages from big letter.
+Don't use dot at the end.
+  Sample: `fix: Very important thing, closes #42`

 ## Successfull branching model

 Basically we inherit from [successful git branch model](http://nvie.com/posts/a-successful-git-branching-model/) AKA *git flow* so we strongly recommend reading it first if you have not already.